cyb3rko/cachykde-handbook/README.md

 ### Large file and folder monitor

-Use the CLI tool ncdu for a simple overview of the largest files and folders.
+Simple overview of the largest files and folders:

 ```shell
 sudo pacman -S ncdu